Giambattista della Porta: Scientific disciplines

 In 1563, della Porta published De Furtivis Literarum Notis, a work about cryptography.
-In it he described the first known digraphic substitution cipher.
+In it, he described the first known digraphic substitution cipher.
 Charles J. Mendelsohn commented:

 Della Porta invented a method which allowed him to write secret messages on the inside of eggs.
 Some of his friends were imprisoned by the Inquisition.
 At the gate of the prison, everything was checked except for eggs.
-Della Porta wrote messages on the egg shell using a mixture made of plant pigments and alum.
-The ink penetrated the egg shell which is semi-porous.
-When the egg shell was dry, he boiled the egg in hot water and the ink on the outside of the egg was washed away.
+Della Porta wrote messages on the eggshell using a mixture made of plant pigments and alum.
+The ink penetrated the eggshell which is semi-porous.
+When the eggshell was dry, he boiled the egg in hot water and the ink on the outside of the egg was washed away.
 When the recipient in prison peeled off the shell, the message was revealed once again on the egg white.
+De Furtivis Literarum Notis also contains one of the earliest known examples of music substitution ciphers.

 In 1586 della Porta published a work on physiognomy, De humana physiognomonia libri IIII (1586).
-This influenced the Swiss eighteenth-century pastor Johann Kaspar Lavater as well as the 19th century criminologist Cesare Lombroso.
+This influenced the Swiss eighteenth-century pastor Johann Kaspar Lavater as well as the 19th-century criminologist Cesare Lombroso.
 Della Porta wrote extensively on a wide spectrum of subjects throughout his life – for instance, an agricultural encyclopedia entitled "Villa" as well as works on meteorology, optics, and astronomy.

 In 1589, on the eve of the early modern Scientific Revolution, della Porta became the first person to attack in print, on experimental grounds, the ancient assertion that garlic could disempower magnets.
 This was an early example of the authority of early authors being replaced by experiment as the backing for a scientific assertion.
 Della Porta's conclusion was confirmed experimentally by Thomas Browne, among others.

 In later life, della Porta collected rare specimens and grew exotic plants.
 His work Phytognomonica lists plants according to their geographical location.
 In Phytognomonica the first observation of fungal spores is recorded, making him a pioneer of mycology.

-His private museum was visited by travelers and was one of the earliest examples of natural history museums.
+His private museum was visited by travellers and was one of the earliest examples of natural history museums.
 It inspired the Jesuit Athanasius Kircher to begin a similar, even more renowned, collection in Rome.